garrandall/popular-music-data/tracks/yikes-nicki-minaj.md

 Woke up, the price of coke up (Woo, woo)
-I just hit 'em with the low cut, then call my folks up (Folks) Somebody 'bout to get poked up, go call a tow truck (Tow) All that talkin' out your neck, might just get your throat cut (Ooh, ooh) This a Mack truck, not a black truck (Woo)
+I just hit 'em with the low cut, then call my folks up (Folks) Somebody 'bout to get poked up, go call a tow truck (Tow) All that talkin' out your neck, might just get your throat cut (Oh, oh) This a Mack truck, not a black truck (Woo)
 When we move, tell 'em, "Back up," click click, clack, duck Hella bands, pull up, stashed up, super facts up